HMS Sylvia (1806): Career

 However, Sylvia's greatest fight was yet to come.
-On 26 April she sighted three armed brigs and two lug sail vessels near Edam Island (now Damar Besam in Indonesia's Thousand Islands), making all haste towards Batavia.
+On 26 April, Sylvia spotted three armed brigs and two lug sail vessels near Edam Island (now Damar Basam in Indonesia's Thousand Islands), all hastening towards Batavia.
 Sylvia was able to catch up with and bring to action the last-most brig, the Dutch navy brig Echo, of eight 6-pounder guns and 46 men, under the command of Lieutenant Christian Thaarup.
 Echo surrendered after a sharp engagement of 20 minutes duration.
 In the action, the Dutch lost three men killed and seven wounded; the British lost four men killed and three wounded.

 As soon as she could return to the pursuit Sylvia did so, but the two Dutch brigs were able to escape to the shelter of the batteries on Onrust Island (now Kelor in the Thousand Islands).
 Still, she was able to capture the two transports, each of which had a crew of 60 men and was armed with two 9-pounder guns.
 The two transports were 12 days out of Surabaya and were carrying "Artillery Equipage and valuable European Goods."
 Drury received promotion to commander for his victory, with a date of 2 May 1810.
 In 1847, the Admiralty awarded the Naval General service Medal with clasp "Sylvia 26 April 1810" to the single surviving claimant from the action.

 In 1811 Lieutenant Richard Crawford replaced Drury.
 By 1812 Sylvia was on the Downs station under the command of Lieutenant Robert Palk.
 He commanded her at the siege of San Sebastián, which took place between 7 July and 8 September 1813.
 In January 1819 Parliament voted a grant to the crews of the vessels, including Sylvia, that had served under the command of Lord Viscount Keith in the Channel in 1813 and 1814.
 November 1822 saw the last (third) payment of the grant.

 Between August 1814 and July 1815 Sylvia was at Portsmouth being fitted out as a dispatch vessel.
 In June 1815 Lieutenant Joseph Griffiths recommissioned her.

 Disposal: In January 1816 the Admiralty put Sylvia up for sale at Plymouth.
 She was sold for £710 on 30 May 1816.